anant95/K_means-image-compression/README.md

-# Semantic Perceptual Image Compression using Deep Convolution Networks
+# Deep Learning Based Image Compression usingK-Means Clustering

-This code is part of the paper [arxiv](https://arxiv.org/abs/1612.08712), abstract of the paper is provided at the bottom of this page.
  It consists of three parts:

 1. Code to generate Multi-structure region of interest (MSROI) (This uses CNN model.
 A pretrained model has been provided)